doomvox/raku-study/notes/meeting_2022sep25.md

 2.  what's an "arrayref"?
 (A perlism, without obvious raku equivalent)

-3.  text:
+3.  summary

+    1.

         ```text
         TASK #1: Unique Array

         You are given list of arrayrefs.
 Write a script to remove the duplicate arrayrefs from the given list.

         TASK #2: Date Difference

         You are given two dates, $date1 and $date2 in the format YYYY-MM-DD.
         Write a script to find the difference between the given dates in terms on years and days only.
         ```

-<a id="org4ea7a65"></a>
+<a id="org9f0390d"></a>

 ### another weekly challenge